Ways to transfer files between computers and phones

 windows command prompt wifi

 To make the transfer via Wi-Fi you will need a third-party application, such as for example Feem.
-This service is free and can connect via Wi-Fi devices, Windows, Linux, Android, Mac, and iPad.
+This service is free and can connect via Wi-Fi devices, Windows, Linux, Android, Mac, iPhone and iPad.

 Feem is free to use, although it has several premium options.
 If you want, you can pay to have iOS support, unlimited file transfers and remove ads.